Fabio-RibeiroB/freecertiffy/readme.md

 # FreeCertiffy
 ## Running this program
-All you need to try this out is the dist directory.
+All you need to try this out is the dist directory which has the docker-compose-dist.yaml and my-env.env file.

 Everything else in this repository is if you want access to the flaskapp code or want to work out what it's doing.

-# docker-compose.yaml here is to build two containers:
+## docker-compose.yaml here is to build two containers:
   - freecertiffy_flaskapp is the flaskapp container
   - freecertiffy_mongo is the database with volume freecertiffy_mongo

-# Fun Facts about the database admin passwords:
+## Fun Facts about the database admin passwords:
   - There has to be an admin user and password to protect the mongo database.
   - These are set in **myenv.env**

-# Mongo Database essentials
+## Mongo Database essentials
   - The mongo database is called "freecertiffy" and has two collections: "users" and "certificates"

-# From the top Maestro
+## From the top Maestro
-## Edit __myenv.env__
+### Edit __myenv.env__
   - prepare your user "admin" password for the mongo database in __myenv.env__

 ## Run docker-compose with the runonce profile